Iv/gpx2googlemaps/README.md

 be desirable.
 Depending on the size of your flying area, zoom levels 11 to 13 usually give the best compromise between detail and size.

+If you change the zoom level the turnpoint labels will be small relative to the map features.
+Use the `--label-scale` option to make them larger, e.g.
+	$ ./gpx2googlemaps --zoom=12 --label-scale=1.5 frutigen.gpx

 ### Truncating waypoint names